MCV-2025-C1-Project/Team5/README.md

 We observed that background removal is generally successful, but leaves minor noise at painting borders.
 This segmentation noise leads to incorrect matches, degrading the metrics compared to the non-segmented version with the 1st dataset.
 Nonetheless, we reached a mAP@1 of 0.6667 and a mAP@5 of 0.7333.

+### Week 3

+#### Noise detection and removal

+In this task, we addressed the problem of detecting and removing noise from a dataset containing both clean and noisy images with unknown characteristics.
+Since most noise is concentrated in the luminance component, all experiments were carried out in the YCbCr color space, focusing on the Y channel.
+We evaluated several noise detection approaches: Laplacian filter, gradient difference, wavelet transform, and FFT-based method to identify which images were affected.
+The Laplacian filter achieved the most stable and accurate results across different noise types.

+After detection, we applied three denoising techniques: Gaussian, median, and wavelet-based filters.
+Their hyperparameters were optimized through grid search using PSNR and SSIM as evaluation metrics.
+Results showed that applying denoising selectively on noisy images improved overall quality, with the median filter providing the best trade-off between noise reduction and edge preservation.

 ## Team members: